drmichaeldouglass/MedBlend/README.md

 This package is intended for research or educational purposes only and should not be used for clinical applications.
 By using this add-on you accept that this software is provided without warranty and the author will not be held liable for any damages caused by the use of this software.

 ## Requirements
-MedBlend requires only the pydicom module, which is installed when you enable the add-on in Blender.
+MedBlend requires Blender 5.0 or newer.

+MedBlend ships with the required `pydicom` wheel in the add-on package, so no separate `pip` step or in-app dependency installer is required.

 Optional modules are needed for some features:
-- numpy (CT, dose, and RT structure conversion)
+- `numpy` (CT, dose, and RT structure conversion).
+This is included with standard Blender 5.0 builds.
-- pyopenvdb (volume import/export; bundled with Blender 5.0+)
+- `pyopenvdb` (volume import/export).
+This is bundled with Blender 5.0+.

 ## Installation